PublicityPort/q2a-tag-description-plugin/README.md

 ## Description ##
-This is a copy of http://docs.question2answer.org/plugins/tutorial/
+This is a copy of http://docs.question2answer.org/plugins/tutorial/.
+Allows tag descriptions to be displayed as tooltips.
+Also, when you install "<a href="https://github.com/PublicityPort/q2a-ask-with-tags-list">Ask with Tags list</a>" plugin.
+You show a link with the widget.

 ## Installation ##